 There are 3 types of spoons in use today; the American bar spoon, the European, and the Japanese version (unsurprisingly more elegant than their Western counterparts).
 You can take your pick, although most bartenders prefer the Japanese style.

 Get your hands on this copper-plated option from Barfly - it has a machined end so you can handle small ingredients, and is 33.5 cm long so there’ll never be a glass too tall…

-It might sound like pirate terminology (ooh arr), but the cocktail jigger is actually a measuring cup and is used to prepare almost all cocktails and long drinks.
+You're probably wondering, 'what is a jigger', so let's clear that up.
+It might sound like pirate terminology (ooh arr), but the bar jigger is actually a measuring cup and is used to prepare almost all cocktails and long drinks.